odnxmrx/megahub/README.md

 Refer to [API service directory](/ncoreapi/README.md).

-*__NOTE__: please ignore the "/api" folder, since it was a temporary solution for the backend using NodeJS.
-(Backend is located under "/ncoreapi").*
+*__NOTE__: please ignore the "/api" folder, (since it was a temporary solution for the backend using NodeJS.)
+Backend is located under "/ncoreapi".*

 ## Database